Smooth Transitions: Help Your Child Move from One Activity to the Next

 Were you thinking of option 2?
 Because I sure was!
 Our children would much rather connect with us and have fun while completing a task.
 When we, the caregivers, slow down and have fun with our child, we gain our child’s cooperation in completing the task and can often skip the pushback/tantrum.

-Other ways you can make something fun are: make up a song, play a game, or be silly.
+Other ways you can make something fun are: by making up a song, playing a game, or by being silly.

 Transition with a lovey

 There you have it!
-3 tips and tricks to help make those transitions go smoother.
-Remember that toddlers are all different so one strategy may work better for you in a particular moment than another.
+3 tips and tricks to help make those transitions smoother.
+Remember, toddlers are all different and one strategy may work better for you in a particular moment than another.
 It’s nice to keep them all in your back pocket for a time of need.